apcro/leafpicrevived/README.md

 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/leafpic/localized.svg)](https://crowdin.com/project/leafpic)

-**PSA**: The original LeafPic is abandonded: https://gitlab.com/HoraApps/LeafPic/issues/605#note_155379129 This is a copy of the GitLab source code, updated to AndroidX, with some elements removed.
+**NOTE**: The original LeafPic is abandonded: https://gitlab.com/HoraApps/LeafPic/issues/605#note_155379129 This is a copy of the GitLab source code, updated to AndroidX, with some elements removed.

+As the [Liz](https://github.com/HoraApps/Liz) library also appears to be abandonded, it has been included locally and also updated to AndroidX.

 # LeafPic
 <img src="https://raw.githubusercontent.com/apcro/leafpic/master/app/src/main/res/drawable/leaf_pic.png" align="left" width="200" hspace="10" vspace="10">